Australia’s Aboriginal people have a continuous history spanning more than 50,000 years, one of the oldest living cultures on the planet.

 A Time to Dream and Rejuvenate at Capella Lodge

-The petite Capella Spa at Capella Lodge offers a chance to relax and recuperate with a menu of signature spa treatments using the LI’TYA spa care range, inspired by Australia’s indigenous Dreamtime… Find out more
+The petite Capella Spa at Capella Lodge offers a chance to relax and recuperate with a menu of signature spa treatments using the LI’TYA spa care range, inspired by Australia’s aboriginal Dreamtime… Find out more

 Emirates One&Only Wolgan Valley – Blue Mountains – New South Wales